-Directors shall communicate any suspected violations of this Code, including any violation of law or governmental rule or regulation, promptly to the Lead Director or the Company’s General Counsel.
+Directors shall communicate any suspected violations of this Code, including any violation of law or governmental rule or regulation, promptly to the Lead Director and/or the Company’s General Counsel.
 Alleged violations shall be investigated by the Board or by a person or persons designated by the Board and appropriate action shall be taken in the event of any violations of the Code.

 Any requests for waiver of any provision of this Code shall be granted only under exceptional circumstances.
 A waiver may be made only by the Board and must be promptly disclosed in accordance with applicable law and the requirements of the American Stock Exchange Corporate Governance Standards.